SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ![processPaymentAsyncapi](img/processPaymentAsyncapi.png)

-The AsyncAPI document requires modifications to wire up proper channel information so that the publish and subscribe operation can share the same function name.
-Also, to overcome
+Positive
+: The AsyncAPI Java Spring Cloud Stream Generator Template includes many [Configuration Options](https://github.com/asyncapi/java-spring-cloud-stream-template#configuration-options) that allow you to change what the generated code will look like.

+#### *Direct Download of updated AsyncAPI document*

+If you want a pre-populated file with changes and additions, you can download using the following command.

 ```bash
 curl -k -XGET https://raw.githubusercontent.com/Mrc0113/ep-design-workshop/main/ProcessPayment.yml -o ProcessPayment.yaml
 ```

-Positive
-: The AsyncAPI Java Spring Cloud Stream Generator Template includes many [Configuration Options](https://github.com/asyncapi/java-spring-cloud-stream-template#configuration-options) that allow you to change what the generated code will look like.
+After downloading, directly go to *Code Generation* step.

+#### *Manual updates to AsyncAPI document*

+Alternatively, you can follow the instruction and make changes to the AsyncAPI document.

 Let's add a few of the template's configuration options to the downloaded AsyncAPI document.

-- Add `x-scs-function-name: processPayment` under the _subscribe_ operation **and** the _publish_ operation under our two channels.
+- Add `x-scs-function-name: processPayment` immediately after the **subscribe** operation and the **publish** operation under our two channels.
 By adding this you are telling the generator the name of the function you would like to handle events being exchanged and by adding the same function-name for both  _subscribe_ and  _publish_ operation you are saying you want them handled by the same function!
-- Add `x-scs-destination: test/taxinyc/ProcessPaymentQueue` under the _subscribe_ operation.
+- Add `x-scs-destination: test/taxinyc/PaymentProcessorQueue` immediately after the **subscribe** operation.
 By adding this and using the _Solace_ binder you are specifying the durable queue name if you're using a Consumer Group, or part of the temporary queue name if you're not.
 This will also add a topic subscription matching the channel specified in the AsyncAPI document to the queue.

 ✅ After adding those configuration options your channels section of the AsyncAPI document should look like the image below.